sungnga/practice/reactjs/README.md

 - Redux is a state container, which is exactly what our class-based components are
 - We create a redux store and it's just an object like this.state was an object inside our components
 - With Redux Store, we're able to read data off of the store and change the data in the store
-- The nice thing is that the individiual components they're going to be able to determine how they want to do those things
+- The nice thing is that the individual components they're going to be able to determine how they want to do those things
 - Now the other components inside the app they're also going to need to be able to work with the store in one way or another, either reading or writing data
 - This way the components aren't communicating between each other so much as the individual components are communicating with the store
 - This creates components that are very reusable